doherty100/kidzhackphilly/README.md

-# kidzhackphilly
+# #KidzHackPhilly

-When kids learn coding they learn how to hack life!
+When kids learn coding they learn how to hack life.

 ## Overview